Youngsville High School

-The school day begins at 8 AM and ends at 3:14PM.
-The school day is broken into seven periods, plus an advisory before 6th period and a two-tiered lunch grouping.
-Most students have one period a day where they attend a study hall instead of a course.
+The school day began at 8 AM and ends at 3:14PM.
+The school day was broken into seven periods, plus an advisory before 6th period and a two-tiered lunch grouping.
+Most students had one period a day where they attend a study hall instead of a course.

-There are three computer labs in the building.
+There were three computer labs in the building.

-Breakfast and lunch service is offered.
+In 2025 the school board closed the high school.
+High school students were moved to Eisenhower Middle/High School.

 Awards

 A three-person team of Youngsville High School seniors won the 2017 Warren County Teen Driving Competition.
 The competition challenged the teens to demonstrate their skills and knowledge through a combination of a slow-drive obstacle course, a pre-trip vehicle assessment, as well as written and perception tests.

 Athletics

 Youngsville participates in PIAA District 10:

 Youngsville won the Region Championship in football most recently in 2011, going 10-0 for an undefeated season.
 The school's football team was lost in March 2017, when the school district decided to combine the team with that of Warren Area High School.